-You’ve come to Peru and landed in Cusco, ready to see that mysterious Wonder of the Modern World!; Machu Picchu.
-You’re finally here!
+You’ve come to Peru and landed in Cusco, ready to see that mysterious Wonder of the Modern World: Machu Picchu!
 You’ll be rewarded with panoramic landscapes across glaciers and forests.
-This is Machu Picchu!
+Contrary to what most believe, Machu Picchu has more to offer than just a tour of the citadel!
 Did you know that inside the citadel, there are 3 extra hikes you can do to see the site from a different perspective and explore its surroundings?
-They are Machu Picchu Mountain (the one this blog’s about), Huayna Picchu Mountain, and Huchuy Picchu Mountain!
+They are: Machu Picchu Mountain (the one this blog’s about), Huayna Picchu Mountain, and Huchuy Picchu Mountain!

 The tallest of the three mountains surrounding the citadel, and the one that affords the best panoramic views, is Machu Picchu Mountain.
 The name means “old mountain” in the native language of Quechua.
 You’ll get an eye-full of the lush, green cloud forest, high peaks, deep valleys, a powerful river and even the Salkantay glacier in the distance.
 In the background, you will get to see the last section of the Classic Inca Trail to Machu Picchu.